 The economy of the Commonwealth of the Northern Mariana Islands (CNMI) grew 2.3 percent in 2010, according to new estimates from the Bureau of Economic Analysis (BEA).

 The BEA Wire | BEA's Official Blog

-The U.S. monthly international trade deficit decreased in May, according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
-The deficit decreased from $50.6 billion (revised) in April to $48.7 billion in May, as imports decreased and exports increased.
+The U.S. monthly international trade deficit increased in July 2012, according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
+The deficit increased from $41.9 billion (revised) in June to $42.0 billion in July, as exports decreased more than imports.

-Real gross domestic product (GDP) rose 1.9 percent in the first quarter of 2012 after rising 3.0 percent in the fourth quarter, according to estimates released by the Bureau of Economic Analysis.
-The first-quarter growth rate was unchanged from the second estimate released in May.
+Real gross domestic product (GDP) increased 1.7 percent in the second quarter of 2012 after increasing 2.0 percent in the first quarter, according to estimates released today by the Bureau of Economic Analysis.

 U.S. gross domestic product (GDP) is considered one of the United States’ most vital economic statistics.
 Each release of GDP by the U.S.

 When someone asks you what your income is, what do you tell them?
 Probably most of you would respond with the salary you earn from your job, right?
 Well, your income includes more than just that paycheck you receive every other week.

 Want to keep tabs on the latest gross domestic product data while waiting for lunch?
 A new mobile app from the Census Bureau puts live access to key economic indicators at your fingertips.
 It’s the perfect tool for geeking out on the go.